Lesekater/development-bluefin-image/README.md

 ## build.yml

-The [build.yml](./.github/workflows/build.yml) Github Actions workflow creates your custom OCI image and publishes it to the Github Container Registry (GHCR).
-By default, the image name will match the Github repository name.
-There are several environment variables at the start of the workflow which may be of interest to change.
+The [build.yml](./.github/workflows/build.yml) Github Actions workflow creates your custom OCI images and publishes them to the Github Container Registry (GHCR).
+The workflow uses a matrix strategy to build all variants simultaneously and automatically tags the bluefin variant as the main image (without suffix) for convenience.
+There are several configuration options in the matrix definition which may be of interest to customize.

 # Building Disk Images